 American curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 900 students

 Recently (2018) expanded and renovated with modern facilities.
-More changes to come for the elementary school as well as the opening of an external theatre.
+More changes to come for the elementary school, as well as the opening of an external theatre.
 Offering an American and international programme to students from over 50 different countries (over 50 per cent expats).
-Majority leave to attend UK universities (including Russell Group) but a large number to the US (including Ivies), or to EU options.
-Inspected by the Middle States Association of Colleges and Schools (MSA).
+Majority leave to attend UK universities (including Russell Group) but a large number to the US (including Ivies) or to EU options.

 National Curriculum for England/ IGCSE/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 730 students